Dr Daniel Blackman CPsychol AFBPsS

 - 9 years in the NHS

-From working as a Psychological Wellbeing Practitioner at one of the first Improving Access to Psychology Therapies (IAPT) services to more recently leading a team of NHS Clinical and Counselling Psychologists, Dr Blackman has specialised in the field of adult mental health for ten years.
+From working as a Psychological Wellbeing Practitioner at one of the first Improving Access to Psychology Therapies (IAPT) services to more recently leading a team of NHS Clinical and Counselling Psychologists, Dr Blackman has specialised in the field of adult mental health for twelve years.

 As a Clinical Psychologist, Dr Blackman has been trained to integrate cognitive behavioural (CBT), systemic, and psychodynamic psychotherapy approaches.
 This means that he is skilled in drawing upon a broad range of Clinical Psychology theory, enabling him to provide treatment that is tailor-made and focussed upon the uniqueness of an individual's needs.